aronsoneli/401Project/README.md

 # 401Project
 Driveline/MLB data

+# Problem Statement
+The goal of this research is to highlight biomechanical interactions that baseball hitters demonstrate to affect bat speed, an already proven metric that positively impacts performance.
+In doing so, I will attempt to distinguish potential differences between right-handed and left-handed hitters to determine if certain biomechanics should be altered based on batting side.
+Using findings from the OpenBiomechanics Driveline data, I will then make conclusions using MLB data.

 # Variables of Interest
 - 'exit_velo_mph_x' : exit velocity (miles per hour)
 - 'blast_bat_speed_mph_x' : bat speed at contact as measured by Blast Motion sensor (miles per hour)